 - The fencing match (where the sparring is more literal) in Die Another Day.

-- In Batman Returns Bruce Wayne and Selina Kyle are dancing at a public event when each figures out who the other is.
+- In Batman Returns Bruce Wayne and Selina Kyle are dancing at the Max-squerade Ball when each figures out who the other is.

 - Heat: the cop (Al Pacino) and the thief (Robert De Niro) meet at a coffee shop for a private conversation.

-- Highlander: due to the rules about not fighting on sacred ground, the Highlander and the Kurgan have one of these in a NYC church.
+- Highlander: due to the rules about not fighting on sacred ground, the Highlander and the Kurgan have one of these in an NYC church.

 - Subverted in Kill Bill (part 1), The Bride and Vernita Green (Copperhead) initially agree not to fight in front of Green's daughter.
 That doesn't last.